 Reasons to take your dog to the vet immediately include:

-- Diarrhea is explosive and bloody or tarry
+- Diarrhea is explosive and/or there is bloody diarrhea present

 - Vomiting that doesn’t stop